JD Admissions FAQ

 When will my application be reviewed?

 An application is reviewed by the Admissions Committee once all materials have been received, including the applicant’s CAS report.
 The Admissions Committee begins reviewing applications in November of each year.
-Once an application is under review, it can be up to 4 to 6 weeks to receive a decision.
+Once an application is under review, it can be up to 8 weeks to receive a decision.

 How long should the personal statement be?